Table Of Contents

 This option instructs the router to use the specified multicast IP address to coalesce the "I See You" responses for the "Here I Am" messages that it has received on this group address.
 The response is sent to the group address as well.
 The default is for no group address to be configured, in which case all "Here I Am" messages are responded to with a unicast reply.

 This option instructs the router to use an access list to control the traffic that is redirected to the web caches of the service group specified by the service name given.
-The access-list argument specifies either a number from 1 to 99 to represent a standard access list number or a name to represent a named standard access list.
+The access-list argument specifies either the number or the name of a standard or extended access list.
 The access list itself specifies which traffic is permitted to be redirected.
 The default is for no redirect list to be configured (all traffic is redirected).

 WCCP requires that the following protocol and ports not be filtered by any access lists:

-This option instructs the router to use an access list to control the web caches allowed to participate in the specified service group.
-The access-list argument specifies either a number from 1 to 99 to represent a standard access list number or a name to represent a named standard access list.
+This option instructs the router to use an access list to control the web caches that are allowed to participate in the specified service group.
+The access-list argument specifies either the number of a standard or extended access list or the name of any type of named access list.
 The access list itself specifies which web caches are permitted to participate in the service group.
 The default is for no group list to be configured, in which case all web caches may participate in the service group.

 This option instructs the router to use MD5 authentication on the messages received from the service group specified by the service name given.
 Use this form of the command to set the password on the router.
 You must also configure the same password separately on each web cache.
 The password can be up to a maximum of eight characters.
 Messages that do not authenticate when authentication is enabled on the router are discarded.
 The default is for no authentication password to be configured and for authentication to be disabled.